Last updated: June 2026

 • Flight plan filing and dispatch support

-For time-sensitive missions, the safest approach is to align permits, handling, fuel and crew logistics before the aircraft departs.
+For time-sensitive missions, the safest approach is to align permits, handling, fuel, passenger flow and crew logistics before the aircraft departs.

 Landing Permits and Overflight Permits in Kenya

-Flights into Kenya may require landing permits depending on the type of operation, route, aircraft, operator, schedule and purpose of flight.
+Flights into Kenya may require landing permits, depending on the type of operation, route, aircraft, operator, schedule, and purpose of the flight.

 Permit coordination is especially important for: